yhavin/yardi-sdk/README.md

 </figure>

 ### WSDL and interfaces
 Yardi's API systems are defined using WSDL (Web Services Description Language), which functions as the "documentation" for the endpoints.
-Each interface (such as Billing and Payments or Common Data) has its own WSDL URL, and when accessed you will find an XML document with all the endpoints available.
+Each interface (such as Billing & Payments or Common Data) has its own WSDL URL, and when accessed you will find an XML document with all the endpoints available.
 The endpoints in the SDK are auto-generated from these WSDLs, and the `Client` object connects to a WSDL in order to actually call the endpoint.
 Under the hood, the [`zeep`](https://github.com/mvantellingen/python-zeep) package is used to handle connections to the SOAP interface.

 This means that you need a different client instance for each interface with which you want to interact.
 If you are working with multiple interfaces, then you will need multiple WSDL variables, so you can extend the `.env` file and load those variables into the respective clients.